 The Company receives government grants in France for research and development and innovation by way of tax credits.
-Total government grants for research and development and innovation recognized in the statement of loss amounts to \$1.3 million, \$1.6 million, \$0.8 million for the years ended December 31, 2022, December 31, 2021, and December 31, 2020, respectively.
-There are no unfulfilled conditions or other contingencies attached to these grants.
+Total government grants for research and development and innovation recognized in the statement of loss amounts to \$1.1 million, \$1.3 million, \$1.6 million for the years ended December 31, 2023, 2022, and 2021, respectively.